In today’s post we are going to talk about what I consider to be the # 1 MLM book of all time.

 # 24 The internet can automate your lead gathering, generate product sales and help you train distributors faster.
 But it can also tempt you into sacrificing relationship building for speed and numbers.

 The internet won’t solve all your problems.
 It is simply a business tool.
-Even if you can get leads and sponsor people online, you still need to connect with them.
+Even if you can get leads and sponsor people online, you still need to connect with them, if you want to retain them in the business.
 You still need to pick up the phone and give them a call, or meet face to face if possible.

 # 25 Getting people to call you is pull energy: it’s typically less costly.
 People seek out experts for answers and tend to treat them with respect.